 Overall, a powerful piece of kit that covers almost every base, but comes with a price tag to justify that.

 The distinction between EHR and EMR software has become increasingly blurred to the point that the terms have become effectively interchangeable.
 While some medical software services promote themselves as EHR, others do so as EMR, even if many if not most of their features are actually the same.
 Therefore we'll expand this feature with software that promotes itself as EMR, but could easily feature among the best in EHR software:

 Epic EMR (opens in new tab) is aimed more specifically at hospitals where different specialist needs may need access to patient records, along with nurses, respiratory therapists and other personnel.
 This allows for workflows for patient care, which extends into specialty and ancillary care where required.
-However, because it's built for particularly big setups such as hospital medical centers, users may require help setting it up a way more configured to the hospital's needs.
+However, because it's built for particularly big setups such as hospital medical centers, users may require help setting it up to configure it to a facility's needs.

-WebPT EMR (opens in new tab) is a wide-ranging platform for records, notes, billing, and communications, which is specifically built for therapists.
+WebPT EMR (opens in new tab) is a wide-ranging platform for records, notes, billing, and communications, which is specifically built for physical therapists.
 It's built with practice users especially in mind so it aims to be less complicated than some other EHR/EMR platforms out there, while still being able to deliver on practice needs.
 It is designed to be scalable, and focuses on the outpatient physical therapy business.

-- We've featured the best medical billing services (opens in new tab).
+We've also rated the best medical billing services.

 Electronic Health Records software (EHR) is a digital tool that holds all the details of a patient's medical paper chart.
 This includes clinically essential data, like the diagnoses, clinician notes, medications, treatment, lab and test results.

 Along with digitizing paper charts, EHRs are swift, secure, and highly efficient at optimizing a healthcare provider's workflow.
 They streamline various functions, including billing and communication as they can include a telehealth platform, and patient portal.